sohaib1khan/Finance_Manager_Web_Application/README.md

 http://<your-ip-address>:5005
 ```

-Default username and Password can be in thw `data/user.json` file.
+Default username and password can be in changed in the following  `data/user.json`  file.

 ```
     "username": "admin",